sergeivavilov/CKAD-Practice-Exam-Lab-/README.md

-16. 75 %
+16.

-v Update the Deployment 'starblaze-deployment' in the 'starblaze' namespace to run 3 replicas of the pod v Create a NodePort Service named 'nebula' in the 'starblaze' namespace v NodePort Service named 'nebula' in the 'starblaze' namespace should expose the 'starblaze-deployment' Deployment on TCP port '8888' x Update the Deployment 'starblaze-deployment' in the 'starblaze' namespace by adding the label on the pod
+v Update the Deployment 'starblaze-deployment' in the 'starblaze' namespace to run 3 replicas of the pod v Create a NodePort Service named 'nebula' in the 'starblaze' namespace v NodePort Service named 'nebula' in the 'starblaze' namespace should expose the 'starblaze-deployment' Deployment on TCP port '8888' v Update the Deployment 'starblaze-deployment' in the 'starblaze' namespace by adding the label on the pod